c-trading-bo/trading-bot-c-/SECURITY_FIXES_SUMMARY.md

 This document summarizes the security fixes applied to address all comments from the automated security reviewer.

 **Last Updated**: January 13, 2025 - All issues have been verified as resolved.
+**Ready for Merge**: All 7 security concerns have been addressed and verified.

 ### 1. Command Injection Prevention ✅
 **Issue**: `shell=True` usage in subprocess calls